sekaidotid/FFSUKI/README.md

 4. Search "Linux"

-5. Install Ubuntu / other linux
+5. Install openSUSE / Ubuntu / other linux what you want

 6. open bash